cognitotech/guidelines/configure_android_project_Eclipse.md

-#Configure Android projects in Eclipse
+#Configuration for Android projects in Eclipse

 ##App structure:
 * /ProjectName